kubra-turkoglu/kubra-turkoglu/README.md

 ## Hi there, I'm Kubra 👋
  💫About Me :
-- 🔭 I’m currently working on Swift.
+- 🔭 I’m currently working on Swift and SwifUI.
+-
 🌐Socials
 Instagram LinkedIn